 To ensure the best possible performance for images, make sure you only deliver scaled image assets i.e., correctly size them for the browsers and the viewports that they’re going to be used on.
 Always resize them on the server instead of allowing your images to get resized on load via CSS and HTML.

-Make your images Responsive – Use the Srcset Attribute
+Make your images Responsive – Use the srcset Attribute

 Pages should always serve images that are no larger than what is displayed on a user’s screen.
 So, for example, an image made for ultra-wide screens should not be served for mobile users as it will be a large image for a smaller device impacting load time.

 You can serve a different image for mobile users instead of serving the same huge image that was designed for large screens.
-This is achieved with the help of responsive images, wherein multiple versions of an image are generated with each image containing viewport dimensions specific for individual browsers or viewports.
+This is achieved with the help of responsive images, wherein multiple versions of an image are generated with each image containing viewport dimensions specific to individual browsers or viewports.
 This is achieved through the implementation of the srcset attribute.
 The browser picks the preferred size of the image to be served based on the device type.

 Image Metadata Removal

-When you take a photo using a camera, a bunch of extra information called EXIF gets stored in the image file that adds to the overall image size in certain file formats.
+When you take a photo using a camera, a bunch of extra information called EXIF gets stored in the image file which adds to the overall image size in certain file formats.
 Remove this unnecessary image metadata such as the geo-information or camera device information such as device make and model, the lens used and focal length, exposure time aperture etc. There are several apps or plugins available to remove EXIF data.

 Product Image Optimisation – Use of Image Structured Data